spraakbanken/sparv-sbx-whisper-import/README.md

 This project keeps a [changelog](./CHANGELOG.md).

-## Minimum supported Pyhton version
+## Minimum supported Python version

 This library tries to support as many Python versions as possible.
 When a Python version is added or dropped, this library's minor version is bumped.